 - Vacuum sanding dust.

-- Apply one coat of HP Commercial lacquer and leave to dry approx. 4 hours.
+- Apply one coat of Junckers HP Commercial lacquer and leave to dry approx. 4 hours.

-- Apply then the final coat of lacquer and leave to dry until fully curred.
+- Then apply the final coat of lacquer and leave to dry until fully curred.

 Care and maintenance, lacquered floors: